This post may contain affiliate links.

 Mashing your potatoes

-I’ve had my potato ricer for years and use it every single time I make mashed potato.
-This one – Commercial Grade Potato Ricer – looks slightly different to mine (more sturdy in fact!) and is currently rated as the top choice on Amazon.
+This one – Commercial Grade Potato Ricer – looks slightly different to mine (more sturdy in fact!) and is highly rated on Amazon.

 Cooking